 Free Consultation From Experienced Wrongful Termination Lawyers

-If you or a loved one has been mistreated, harassed, discriminated against or wrongfully terminated from your job, the experienced Los Angeles wrongful termination attorneys at Kingsley & Kingsley Lawyers can help you better understand your legal rights and options.
+California's statutes of limitations begin running on the day you are terminated or constructively forced to resign.
+Time spent waiting is time spent narrowing your options, evidence becomes harder to gather, witnesses move on, and deadlines close in.
+If you or a loved one has been mistreated, harassed, discriminated against or wrongfully terminated from your job, the experienced Los Angeles wrongful termination attorneys at Kingsley Szamet Employment Lawyers can help you better understand your legal rights and options.

 We offer a no-win-no-fee guarantee, which means you don't pay us fees unless we recover compensation for you.